 - A billboard advertising a wrestling match between Hugo and an unknown opponent can be seen in Cody's stage in Alpha 3.

 - Counter Attack: The Alpha Counters.
+In the first Alpha, whether or not the 9-to-6 o' clock quarter-circle forward input required a punch or kick depended on the character question.
+Starting in Alpha 2, all fighters could use both buttons, with punch and kick respectively corresponding to high and low.
 A few other characters, like Karin and Dan, have attack reversals in Alpha 3 as well.

 - Clear My Name: In Alpha 3, Fei Long is mistakenly accused of being involved in Shadaloo's drug trades, and he goes to see what's going on.
 Yun's story mode has him actually believing the accusations and setting off with Yang to capture Fei Long himself.
 After the Yun vs. Fei Long mid-boss fight, Fei Long explains what happened to Yun, so they decide to team up and protect Hong Kong from the real culprit: Bison.
 Then, Bison himself shows up: Fei Long stays behind to fight him and Yun goes against Juni and Juli, then after Bison when Fei Long loses.

 - Crossover: The series can be seen as a crossover in a technical sense, since it was the first time in the franchise the Street Fighter II roster was pitted against characters from the original Street Fighter and Final Fight.
 Alpha 3 MAX adds in Street Fighter III with Yun and Capcom Fighting Evolution with Ingrid.